India to Introduce Biometric E-Passports by May 2025 — The Era of Trouble-Free Travel

 3. International Compatibility

-What Travelers Can Expect
+What Travellers Can Expect

 This move towards touchless processing not only saves waiting time but also the stress on border control staff, particularly during holidays.

-Peace of Mind While Traveling
+Peace of Mind While Travelling

 Smoother Airport Experiences